South Carolina Living Wills and Health Care Powers of Attorney: What You Need to Know

 What are health care forms called in South Carolina?

 There are two basic kinds of health care documents that everyone should make.
 First, you'll need a document naming a trusted person to direct your health care if you are unable to do so yourself.
-This document is commonly called a power of attorney.
 In South Carolina, this form is called a health care power of attorney.

 Second, you can create a document setting out the types of medical treatment you would or would not like to receive in certain situations.
 This document is often known as a living will.
-South Carolina calls this form a declaration.
+In South Carolina, this form is sometimes called a declaration.

 Who makes health care decisions for me in South Carolina?

 In South Carolina, the person you name to make decisions for you is called your agent.
 Most people name a spouse, partner, relative, or close friend as their agent.
 Under South Carolina law, your agent may not be:

 - under the age of 18

 - your health care provider at the time you execute your health care power of attorney, unless he or she is related to you